Skip to content

 Six reasons teams never go back

-Time tracking that lives inside the task not in a separate app nobody opens is the only kind that gets used consistently enough to produce meaningful data.
+Time tracking that lives inside the task, not in a separate app nobody opens, is the only kind used consistently enough to produce real data.

 Timer lives inside the task zero context switch